rcbops/openstack-ops/README.md

      - rpc-hypervisor-vms() - Display all hypervisors and associated instances
      - rpc-hypervisor-free() - Display free resources on each Hypervisor, as reported by MySQL
      - rpc-filter() - Replace stinky UUIDs with refreshing descriptive names inline
+     - rpc-instance-per-network() - Spin up an instance per network, let the scheduler pick the hypervisor.
+     - rpc-instance-per-network-per-hypervisor() - Spin up an instance for each network on each hypervisor.
      - rpc-iscsi-generate-sessions() - Generate list of commands to re-initiate currently open iscsi sessions
      - rpc-common-errors-scan() - Pretty much what it sounds like
      - rpc-bondflip() - Change given bondX to backup NIC